BonnierNews/postcss-demq/README.md

 # PostCSS demq

-[PostCSS](https://github.com/postcss/postcss) plugin to filter media queries in your CSS.
+[PostCSS](https://github.com/postcss/postcss) plugin to filter media queries.

 Primary use case is transforming a fully responsive stylesheet into a smaller sheet with styles for a specific device.